AssetFetch/spec/spec.md

 | `map`           | string | yes      | `albedo` `roughness` `metallic` `diffuse` `glossiness` `specular` `height` `normal+y` `normal-y` `opacity` `ambient_occlusion` `emission` |
 | `colorspace`    | string | no       | One of `srgb`, `linear`                                                                                                                   |

-### 8.5.3. `loose_material_apply`
+### 8.5.3. `loose_material.apply`

-When applied to a component, it indicates that this component uses one or multiple materials defined using `loose_material_define` datablocks.
+When applied to a component, it indicates that this component uses one or multiple materials defined using `loose_material.define` datablocks.

-Array of objects with this structure:
+The datablock is an **array of objects** with this structure:

 | Field                  | Format | Required | Description                                                                                                                           |
 | ---------------------- | ------ | -------- | ------------------------------------------------------------------------------------------------------------------------------------- |